Norfolk Honey - Honey Bees for sale

 Once April arrives please email

-of the season (April) gives the bees time to settle down and establish themselves
+of the season (April) gives the bees more time to settle down and establish themselves

-in your new location and once settled they will make honey for you by the
+in their new location.
+Once settled (and weather willing!) they could well make a good crop of honey for you by the

 end of July.
-But as the queens sold in April are the previous year's queens
+Buyers just need to be aware that as the queens sold in April are the previous year's queens

-may need to read up on swarm control if you are not planning to split your
+may need to read up on swarm control.